Simple ways you can help make a difference

 - Helping with simple tech issues: Offer to help troubleshoot a frozen tablet, reset a Wi-Fi router, or even change a lightbulb that's too high to reach.

-These small acts of maintenance can remove daily frustrations.
+These small acts of maintenance can help to remove daily frustrations.

 3. Stay in touch regularly and reliably